-• The person in charge in case of emergency or his or her designee will make an announcement over the public address system that a Tornado Warning is in effect for (our

-- portion) of Madison County.
+- The person in charge in case of emergency or his or her designee will make an announcement over the public address system that a Tornado Warning is in effect for (our portion) of Madison County.
 "There has been a Tornado Warning issued (or tornado or damaging winds sighted); Please follow Library staff into protective areas in an orderly manner." - The person in charge in case of emergency or his or her delegate will be responsible for evacuating staff and patrons and assist handicapped persons.
-Aim to have everyone take cover within 60 seconds. - Some locations do not have protective areas.
+Aim to have everyone take cover within 60 seconds.

+- Some locations do not have protective areas.
 Upper management may choose to close these locations if given enough warning of an approaching storm so that staff and patrons may seek shelter elsewhere. - If available, all staff and patrons must move to the designated protective areas via the closest Emergency Stairs.
-Disabled staff and patrons may use the elevator if necessary but must do so immediately after the warning has sounded. - The Protective Area Plans should be posted in each location: - o Bailey Cove Branch Library Protective Area is in the Circulation workroom. - o Bessie K. Russell Branch Library Protective Area is in the restroom. - o Eleanor E. Murphy Branch Library Protective Area is in the women's restroom. - o Elizabeth Carpenter Public Library of New Hope has no protective area. - o The Gurley Public Library has no protective area. - Madison Public Library Protective Areas are the Workroom and the Friend's Bookstore. - Downtown Library Protective Areas are as follows: - Youth Services into the Youth Services Workroom. - Remainder of First Floor into the AV Workroom. - Second Floor and Third Floor into the Circulation Workroom or Branch Run Room. - Overflow may use the restrooms on the first floor or the North hallway, away from the back doors. - o The Monrovia Public Library has no protective area. - Oscar Mason Branch Library Protective Areas are the workroom and the hallway behind the stage. - Showers Center Library Protective Area is the men's locker room of the Showers Center Pool. - o Tillman D. Hill Public Library Protective Area is the men's restroom. - o The Triana Public Library has no protective area. - Keep persons in protective areas if you have them.
+Disabled staff and patrons may use the elevator if necessary but must do so immediately after the warning has sounded. - The Protective Area Plans should be posted in each location: - The Cavalry Branch Library Protective area is the hallway that runs adjacent to the library, access may be gained directly from the secondary exit of the library. - Elizabeth Carpenter Public Library of New Hope has no protective area. - The Gurley Public Library has no protective area. - Madison Public Library Protective Areas are the Workroom and the Friend's Bookstore. - Downtown Library Protective Areas are as follows: - Youth Services into the Youth Services Workroom. - Remainder of First Floor into the AV Workroom. - Second Floor and Third Floor into the Circulation Workroom or Branch Run Room. - Overflow may use the restrooms on the first floor or the North hallway, away from the back doors. - The Monrovia Public Library has no protective area. - The North Huntsville Library is the staff workroom and the hallway near the Makerspace. - The South Huntsville Library is the staff workroom, the public restrooms and the Conference Room - Tillman D. Hill Public Library Protective Area is the men's restroom. - The Triana Public Library has no protective area. - Keep persons in protective areas if you have them.
 If patrons are wandering outside protective areas or are entering the library, inform them: "The Library is closed.
 You must remain in a protective area or depart the premises."
 One staff member should be designated to remain in the protective area closest to the front doors to guide patrons to safety. - Remain in a protective area until all clear is given by the person in charge in case of emergency or the designate.